 Project Execution Plan (PEP)

-This article explains the Project Execution Plan (PEP) in a practical way.
+Project Execution Plan: this article explains the Project Execution Plan (PEP) in a practical way.
 After reading you will understand the basic concepts of this project management method companies use in the persue of their goals, and the executing and monitoring of their projects.
 This article also contains a downloadable and editable Project Execution Plan template.

 What is a Project Execution Plan (PEP)?